Semantic ENrichment Enabling Sustainability of arCHAeological Links

 - Make it easier for vocabulary providers to make their vocabularies available as Linked Data

 - Improving the consistency of future metadata.
-Better integration of controlled vocabulary resources in the data creation workflow will be facilitated via web services and interface widgets generating unique identifiers for Linked Data .
+Better integration of controlled vocabulary resources in the data creation workflow would be facilitated via web services and interface widgets generating unique identifiers for Linked Data .